palettemc/combat-expansion/README.md

 To use the data pack, you can type `/function combat_expansion:_all_items` to view all of the different equipment and to give items to yourself.

+*If you are downloading the mod version, then there is no need to download the resource pack*

 ## 🔴 Issues, Questions, and Suggestions

 All bugs that you find should be reported on the [official GitHub page](https://github.com/palettemc/combat-expansion/issues).
 If you have any questions or suggestions, they can also be reported there.

 ## ❓ Wiki

-The wiki page for Combat Expansion is still a work-in-progress.
-Once it is completed, the link will be here.
+The wiki for Combat Expansion can be accessed using [this link](https://github.com/palettemc/combat-expansion/wiki).